ZhangXu0963/NPC/README.md

 ## Training
 **For training NPC**

-You can train new model via the following commands.
+You can train a new model via the following command.
 Before training, you can read the `params.py` carefully to check your parameter setting.

 ```bash
 python main_NPC.py --batch_size 256 --epochs 5 --lr 2e-7 --vision_model ViT-B/32 --noise_ratio ${NOISE RATIO} --dataset_root ${YOUR PATH} --dataset coco --checkpoint_path ${YOUR PATH}
 ```

 **For training CLIP**
 Thanks to this [project](https://github.com/leolee99/CLIP_ITM) for providing a basic fine-tuning framework of CLIP.
 We have improved the code of the data loading process and the model evaluation.
 You can fine-tune the CLIP via the following command.
 ```bash
 python main_CLIP.py --batch_size 256 --epochs 5 --lr 5e-7 --vision_model ViT-B/32 --noise_ratio ${NOISE RATIO} --dataset_root ${YOUR PATH} --dataset coco --checkpoint_path ${YOUR PATH}
 ```

 ## Reference
-If our proposed NPC is helpful for you, welcome to cite the following paper. : )
+If our proposed NPC is helpful for you, welcome to cite the following paper. :)
 @inproceedings{NPC,\
   author    = {Xu Zhang and Hao Li and Mang Ye},\
   title     = {Negative Pre-aware for Noisy Cross-modal Matching},\